What is Agent Messenger?

 How It Works

-Agent Messenger reads authentication tokens directly from your installed desktop apps (Slack, Discord, Teams).
+Agent Messenger reads authentication tokens directly from your installed desktop apps (Slack, Discord, Teams, Channel Talk).
+Telegram uses TDLib with auto-provisioned API credentials.
 These apps store session tokens locally, and Agent Messenger safely extracts them.

 # Extract credentials from Slack desktop app